vaginessa/dns-wiki/Home.md

 Similar solutions
 -----------------

+Generally there are four categories of Android Firewalls:
+* Firewalls which uses a _local VPN_ for traffic filtering (NoRoot, Dr. Web Anti-Virus,...)
+* Firewalls which use a _separate own VPN_ (Android doesn't allow to use two VPNs together the same time) like Opera Max for compressing the traffic (if it's enabled the firewall may not work)
+* Firewalls which using _iptables_, like AFwall+, Droidwall, Avast,...
+* Firewalls which using a _local HTTP proxy_ (or integrate it in Android's VPN) like AdAway, AdGuard,...

 _IPTables based:_
 * _Builtin_ Linux iptables (no GUI, but it can be controlled via scripts/Terminal/ADB)
 * [Android Firewall](https://play.google.com/store/apps/details?id=com.jtschohl.androidfirewall) & [Source](https://github.com/skullone/android_firewall) [removed from Google Play Store!]